alifcflores/e-core-manual-assessment/README.md

 I based the coverage calculation solely on functional tests and categorized the login scenarios into 4 categories:

-1. Fields Combinations
+1. Fields Combinations: divided into three partitions: valid, invalid and empty.
 2. UpperCase
 3. Max Length
-4. Special Characters
+4. Special Characters: divided into allow and not allow special characters

 ### Explaining the Information in the Table Above
 1. UserName: possible entries for username field